How to get TX-RAMP Certification

 For vendors handling confidential or regulated data in moderate or high-impact systems, Level 2 is where you'll land.
 It demands compliance with the NIST 800-53 Moderate Impact Baseline assessment that consists of 223 controls.

-Certification – What are Your Options?
+TX-RAMP Certification – What are Your Options?

-Primary Certifications (Level 1 & 2):
+Primary Certifications (Levels 1 & 2):

-Once you initiate the certification process with the Texas Department of Resources (DIR), undertake a baseline assessment, and provide all required evidence, you'll be granted the appropriate certification by the Texas DIR.
-An interesting alternative?
-TX-RAMP offers a fast track for vendors certified by FedRAMP.
-StateRAMP-approved vendors also qualify to be fast-tracked into TX-RAMP.
+Once you begin the certification process with the Texas Department of Resources (DIR), undertake a baseline assessment, and provide all required evidence, you'll be granted the appropriate certification by the Texas DIR.

 Provisional Certification:

-If you’re feeling overwhelmed by this process there's a one-time, 18-month provisional certification.
 It's a window of opportunity to prepare for TX-RAMP's full requirements.
 You can either approach DIR directly or have an agency sponsor your application.

 Utilizing Third-Party Reports: